HasSak-47/luall/README.md

 ## Architecture

-- The shell loop and terminal input live in C.
+- The shell event loop and terminal input live in C.
 - Plugin manifests and URL resolution live in Rust.
 - `core` is a C plugin that installs the low-level runtime API into Lua.
 - `api` is a Lua plugin that builds the shell-facing API on top of `core`.